crystal-lang/rfcs/text/0017-improved-annotations.md

 One of the benefits of the `@[Annotation]` annotation, is it gives a place to add additional metadata to the annotation itself.
 To start, it'll allow the following fields, but allows for future expansion:

-- `repeatable : Bool` - to allow an annotation to be applied multiple times to the same item, defaulting to `false`
+- `repeatable` - When `true`, allows the annotation to be applied multiple times to the same item.
+Defaults to `false`.
-- `targets : Array(String)` - to control what targets this annotation can be applied to ("method", "property", "class", "parameter"), defaulting to any target
+- `targets` - An array of strings restricting which constructs this annotation can be applied to.
+Valid values: "class", "method", "property", "parameter".
+Defaults to allowing all targets.

 ## Inheritance